Last updated Nov 27, 2017

 I feel trapped in this cave-like toilet!

-Now if you have already started using the covered litter box and you have no toilet issues then continue this way.
+If you have already started using the covered litter box and you have no toilet issues then continue this way.
 Also, bear in mind that it’s best to remove waste at least twice a day to prevent odors lingering.
 Most of my litter boxes are of the huge storage box variety, some housed in custom-made ottoman-style cabinets with holes at the top to allow for air circulation and my cats don’t have problems with these.
 I have big cats and the sizes of these storage boxes are ideal for my boys.
+We also have this quirky hidden litter box which is a winner with our cat, Mr. Jack.
 I discuss to cover or not to cover below.

 I can’t get to my toilet in time, why is it so far?

 If you have an older cat you need to be mindful of his changing needs.
 He might start soiling outside of the litter box if he cannot make it there on time.
 If necessary, provide your senior cat with access to more litter boxes in various locations.
 For instance, he should not have to descend two flights of stairs to the basement to get to his litter box.
 We cannot build Mr. Senior a kitty stair lift, but we surely can make his golden years as comfortable and pain-free as possible by providing him with multiple litter boxes on the various floors of the house.
 If the litter box has walls that are higher than the standard height, your old cat might be having difficulty climbing over.
 Customize it for him by providing something to step on, even if it’s a two to three-inch height piece of shelving.
 Be creative and think outside the box.

 It hurts when I use this litter box, note to self “do not use again!”